Floer Homology with DG Coefficients. Applications to cotangent bundles: Floer theory with DG coefficients

 Let $(H,J)$ be a regular admissible pair as in~\S\ref{sec:conventions_Floer}, to which one associates spaces of parametrized Floer trajectories $\wh \cM(x;y)$ and moduli spaces of unparametrized Floer trajectories $\cM(x;y)$ for $x,y\in\Per(H)$.
 We recall that, given $u\in\wh \cM(x;y)$, the orbit $x$ is the asymptote of $u$ at its positive puncture and the orbit $y$ is the asymptote of $u$ at its negative puncture.

 The Floer compactification of $\cM(x;y)$ is denoted by $\ol\cM(x;y)$.
 This is a topological manifold with boundary with corners, whose boundary consists of \emph{broken Floer trajectories}~\cite[Appendix A]{BC07}.
-Without taking into account orientations the boundary writes
+Without taking into account orientations the boundary can be written as

 In order to construct the twisting cocycle a key step is to discuss orientations.

 Let $\p_{x,y}$ be the vector field on $\wh \cM(x;y)$ given by ${\p_{x,y}}\big|_u=-\p_s u$.
 We refer to $\p_{x,y}$ as \emph{the canonical constant vector field on $\wh\cM(x;y)$}.
 We have a short exact sequence